AsmirZukic/AsmirZukic/README.md

 # Hi there, I'm Asmir Zukic 👋

 ## About Me
-I'm a passionate Software Engineer in Test with a strong interest in Linux and open source projects.
+I'm a passionate Software Engineer with a strong interest in Linux and open source projects.
 I enjoy working on projects that involve graphics and I'm currently diving into the fascinating world of building emulators.
 With a solid foundation in software engineering and a knack for problem-solving, I strive to create reliable and efficient solutions.

 ## Skills
 - Programming Languages: Python, C++, Java